RobotLocomotion/drake-ci/cache_server/README.md

 In the event that the `cron` job running [`remove_old_files.py`](./remove_old_files.py) is not removing enough disk space, the monitoring jobs in the previous section will start notifying the buildcops.
-You must log in to the cache server in question and run the script manually with new arguments for the window of time to consider.
+You must log in to the cache server and run the script manually with new arguments for the window of time to consider.

-- Logging into the linux cache server: connect to the Kitware VPN and `ssh` into the `drake-webdav` EC2 instance (right click => connect).
+Connect to the Kitware VPN and `ssh` into the `drake-webdav` EC2 instance (right click => connect).
 Once on the server, become the `root` user (`sudo -iu root`) and run a handful of different time windows using the `-n` (dry run) flag:

 ```console
 /opt/cache_server/drake-ci/cache_server/remove_old_files.py -n auto -t 60 /cache/data/